hilmanski/mysql-to-markdown/README.md

 Example usage: migrating blog posts to SSG (static site generator).
 After generating markdown files, you can copy paste it to your SSG folder

-## Run go file
+## How to
-//create folder named "blogs"
+1. create folder named "blogs"

+2. setup your database and table name @DB_NAME and @TABLE_NAME

+3. Customize your column name at -type Blog struct-

+4. Customize your markdown files at func createMarkdownFiles

-go run main.go
+5. go run main.go

-//it will create all you markdown files inside blogs folder
+//it will generate all you markdown files inside blogs folder

 ## Feature
 You can convert html format to markdown files